Mon - Sun: 24 hours.

 Your employer is highly unlikely to process your compensation claim themselves.
 Instead, they’ll refer it to their insurance company.
 No matter how simple you believe it is to claim accident at work compensation, an insurer is unlikely to award any settlement unless you show them how your employer’s negligence caused you to suffer.

-The claims process can be tricky and might need technical legal or medical evidence.
+The claims process can be tricky and might need technical, legal, or medical evidence.
 We believe you’ll have a better chance of winning your claim if you’ve got a personal injury solicitor on your side.

 If one of our solicitors accepts your case, they’ll manage it from start to finish.
 You won’t need to answer any questions from your employer’s insurers because your solicitor will do that for you.
 They’ll update you regularly and answer any questions you might think of.
 Importantly, your solicitor won’t settle a claim just because a compensation offer is made.
 Instead, they’ll fight your corner to try and make sure you are compensated fairly for your injuries.

-To begin a claim today, why not call us on 0800 6524 881 for a free case review.
+To begin a claim today, call us on 0800 6524 881 for a free case review.
 Thanks for reading our guide on how much compensation for an accident at work might be awarded, and if you have any questions, please get in touch.